-Now, some of Batali’s fellow celebrity chefs are sharing their reactions, expressing heartbreak but not necessarily surprise.
+Some of Batali’s fellow celebrity chefs have sharing their reactions to the allegations, expressing heartbreak but not necessarily surprise.
 They’re also in agreement about the need for an end to this kind of behavior, which is a widespread issue in kitchens across the country.

-Here’s a closer look at how various celebrity chefs have reacted to the Batali allegations.
+Here’s a closer look at how various celebrity chefs reacted to the Batali allegations.

 1. Anthony Bourdain

 Anthony Bourdain was on top of the Batali story, tweeting about the article just 10 minutes after it was published and saying “it’s bad.”
 He seemed to be aware this was coming, having tweeted on Sunday, “Trust me.
 Monday is really gonna suck.”

 In subsequent tweets, Bourdain suggested he has been aware of this behavior.
 However, he said that he’s been “sitting on stories that were not mine to tell.”
 Still, he admitted he feels sick and guilty he hadn’t done anything.
 In another tweet, he said he only started hearing rumors about Batali a few weeks ago.

 Bourdain expanded upon his guilty feeling in a Medium post, saying, “To the extent which my work in Kitchen Confidential celebrated or prolonged a culture that allowed the kind of grotesque behaviors we’re hearing about all too frequently is something I think about daily, with real remorse.”

 Like Bourdain, Tom Colicchio made clear that he’s heard the rumors about Batali, saying, “No one should be surprised.”
 When asked why he didn’t do something earlier, Colicchio said he was never a witness to the behavior and that rumor and innuendo are not facts.
 “These stories are not mine to tell,” he added.